liam-nguyen/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 * **List**.
 List the name and attributes of the file.
 * **Attribute change**.
 Changing the attributes of the file.

-Many protection mechanism have been proposed and we have a more detailed description in [Chapter 17](ch7/#the-readerswriters-problem).
+Many protection mechanism have been proposed and we have a more detailed description in [7 Synchronization Examples](7 Synchronization Examples.md).